✨ Get to know Boldin’s AI Planner Assistant

 The Boldin Retirement Planner shows you your expected life expectancy based on your age.
 However, you can set your life expectancy to whatever age you want.
 Using all of your own data, you can try different scenarios to see how much more you need if you expect to live to to 80, 90, 95, 100 or 110.

 Barring government meltdown, Social Security income does not dry up.
 The real value of your Social Security benefits is that you will continue to get them no matter how long you live.
-So, if you want to live till 100, it is best to delay the start of your benefits to really maximize your monthly income.
+So, if you want to live to 100, it is best to delay the start of your benefits to really maximize your monthly income.

 The longer you wait, the bigger your monthly Social Security check will be.
 If you wait until at least your full retirement age (around 66), your check will be about 30% larger than if you started at 62.
 And, delaying until 70 gets benefits that are 75% higher.